luthermonson/go-proxmox/README.md

     fmt.Println(version.Release) // 6.3
 }
 ```

+# Developing
+This project relies on [Mage](https://magefile.org/) for cross os/arch compatibility, please see their installation guide.

+## Unit Testing
+Run `mage test` to run the unit tests in the root directory.

-## Testing
+## Integration Testing
-When developing this package you can run the testing suite against an existing Proxmox API.
-To do this set some env
-vars in your shell before running `mage ci`.
-The integration tests will test both logging in and using an API token
-credentials so make sure you set all five env vars before running tests for them to pass.
+To run the integration testing suite against an existing Proxmox API set some env vars in your shell before running `mage testIntegration`.
+The integration tests will test logging in and using an API token credentials so make sure you set all five env vars before running tests for them to pass.

+Please leave no trace when developing integration tests.
+All tests should create and remove all testing data they generate then they can be repeatably run against the same proxmox environment.
+Most people working on this package will likely use their personal Proxmox VE home lab and consuming extra resources via tests will lead to frustration.

 ### Bash
 ```shell